Sciss/AudioFile/README.md

 ```

 For all further information, please refer to the API docs.
 They can be created with `sbt doc`.

+### creating an IntelliJ IDEA project

+If you want to develop the library, you can set up an IntelliJ IDEA project, using the sbt-idea plugin yet.
+Have the following contents in `~/.sbt/plugins/build.sbt`:

+    addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.1.0")

+Then to create the IDEA project, run `sbt gen-idea`.

 ### download